Paving the way for transitions --- a case for Weyl geometry

 Finally there is a fundamental argument in favour of the model.
-We should not forget that a (neo-) static universe of the Einstein-Weyl type would bring back {\em energy conservation} to cosmology.\footnote{The expression ``neo-static'' is a reminder that the constant time component of the scale connection $\varphi=(H,0,0,0)$ has certain important effects not present in the classical static solution of the Einstein equation.
-Moroever, changing matter distribution gives an overlay of time dependent deviations from the isotropic and homogeneous spaces of the (idealized) model. } Einstein-Weyl universes have a group of automorphisms of type $SO(4)\times \R$, inside the larger group of (``gauge like'') diffeomorphisms as in Einstein general relativity.
-The time homogeneity symmetry $( \R, +)$ of the cosmological model would allow to recover integral energy conservation for local inhomogeneities which agree asymptotically with the cosmological model.
-Already this difference to the expanding space view might induce physicists and philosophers alike to seriously consider the advantages and problems of a paradigm shift from the expanding view to the Einstein-Weyl framework, although many of the deeply entrenched convictions of present cosmology had to be given up.
+A (neo-) static universe of the Einstein-Weyl type {\em could bring back energy and momentum conservation to cosmology}.
+The ``expanding'' universe with its permanent increase of energy in the observed part of the universe by the cosmological constant term (``dark energy'') has very unpleasant consequences for the asymptotics of local field constellations.
+Einstein-Weyl universes have a group of automorphisms of type $SO(4)\times \mathbb R$, inside the larger group of (``gauge like'') diffeomorphisms as in Einstein general relativity.
+For local inhomogeneities constellations with Einstein-Weyl asymptotics, we may therefore expect that asymptotic time homogeneity symmetry $( \mathbb R, +)$ and the 6 spacelike symmetry generators of the cosmological model lead to integral charge conservation for (on-shell) field constellations.\footnote{Asymptotically ``conserved'' (i.e. closed) $(n-2)$-forms derived from the superpotentials of Noether II currents have, in many similar cases, been shown to lead to conserved charges defined by the flux of the superpotential forms through the asymptotic (closed) $(n-2)$-dimensional boundaries of spacelike hypersurfaces \cite{Weyl:1929,Abbot/Deser:1982,Barbich/Brandt:2002}.
+See A. Sus' contribution to this volume. } Already this difference to the expanding space view might invite physicists and philosophers alike to seriously consider the advantages of a paradigm shift from the expanding view to the Einstein-Weyl framework, even though many of the deeply entrenched convictions of present cosmology had to be given up.

-It is sure that the received view of cosmological redshift as an effect of ``space expansion'' would have to be modified and had to include a strong component from the Weylian scale connection (section 6.1).
-Rescaling of the metric, in particular in regions of strong gravity (high Riemannian component of scalar curvature), changes the effective measure of time and length so strongly that in this regime no immediate transfer of geometrical insight from classical gravity to the new context is possible.
-It would no longer be clear that cosmological geometry necessarily contains an initial singularity, nor localized singularities even though the external dynamics might mimick structures of the black hole type if considered in Einstein gravity.
+If course we had to give up the received view of cosmological redshift as an effect of ``space expansion'' and substitute it by an effect of the Weylian scale connection (section 6.1).
+Rescaling of the metric, in particular in regions of strong gravity (high Riemannian component of scalar curvature), changes the effective measure of time and length so strongly that in this regime no immediate transfer of geometrical results derived in classical gravity to the new context is possible.
+It is no longer clear that cosmological geometry necessarily contains an initial singularity, nor even localized singularities.
+Their external dynamics might be caused by finite matter concentrations which mimick structures of the black hole type if considered in Einstein gravity.